What do outsourced projects and highway have in common?

 It is important to trust the outsourced team as experts.
 Despite your ideas and plans, always listen to the comments of specialists and take into account their recommendations.

 The success of the project depends not only on the technical skills of the outsourcers, but also on how competently you build interaction and common work.
+A significant part of this competence lies in choosing the right commercial framework.
+Ensure you’ve selected the most suitable (Fixed Price, Time & Materials, or Dedicated Team).
 If the contractor consistently fulfills the plan and solves problems, then you can relax.
 If not, it’s time to take action.

 Good outsourcing is when the contractor becomes part of your team, and not just a “third-party performer.”